New Examination Applicants

 Sources of Examination Items

-The December 7, 2013, examination will be drawn from the 2013 edition of the official study guide and from the 2012 or 2013 edition of the LCC.
-Substantive information in earlier editions of both the LCC and the official study guide is no longer applicable to informed and accurate notarial practice.
+The examination is drawn from the current (2017) edition of Fundamentals of Louisiana Notarial Law and Practice--the Louisiana notary-public examination official study guide published by the Secretary of State.
+This publication only may be used on the examination.
+Substantive information in earlier editions of the official study guide is no longer applicable to informed and accurate notarial practice.
+Using any other reference materials is considered an act of cheating and is grounds for dismissal from the test.

 Procedures for Review